top of page

 Solutions to the spread problem are very simple and effective.
 I use them in all of my strategies.
 I emphasize that these solutions apply to trading on a daily interval.
 I use the great features offered by Algocloud here.

-1. If you want to open a position at the beginning of the market - use a LIMIT order (preferably below the Open price), which will ensure that you do not pay the spread (the ASK price must reach your desired level, or you simply skip the transaction).
+1. If you want to open a position at the beginning of the market - you can use a LIMIT order (preferably below the Open price), which will ensure that you do not pay the spread (the ASK price must reach your desired level, or you simply skip the transaction).
 Equally important, your backtest will be reliable in terms of entry prices (I confirmed this with a separate study using SQX).

 3. If you want to trade Breakout by using a STOP order (which is nothing more than triggering a MARKET order by the broker if the price reaches a certain level), then you can place your order away from the OPEN price to avoid getting caught too quickly in a market order, and thus in an unpredictable spread at the beginning of the market.
 This type of order in stocks is more advanced and requires higher transaction costs.
-Personally, I avoid this type of order in the broad stock market, but it can be successfully used with ETFs or highly liquid stocks where we know they have a low spread.

 4. When exiting positions - if they are based on rules, I only use a Market order ON BAR CLOSE.
 Of course, you can use SL or TP, but in this case, we are exposed to price gaps and sometimes at a high spread to the beginning of the market (more about SL and TP in stocks can be found here).